-- 1. Rights of a student charged with a violation of the Student Code of Conduct. - a.
+1. Rights of a student charged with a violation of the Student Code of Conduct

+- a.
 Right to be informed of the student conduct process and to be treated fairly according to published processes. - b.
-Right to a fair and timely hearing. - c.
+Right to a fair and timely hearing.
+Student conduct meetings will be scheduled within 14 days of the received report. - c.
 Right to be present or not to be present for a hearing and not have absence construed as responsibility. - d.
 Right to be silent and not have silence construed as responsibility. - e.
-Right to be presumed innocent until proven otherwise. - Right to know, upon request, the evidence to be presented in any hearing, - g.
-Right to know, upon request, the identity of witnesses testifying at a hearing. - h.
-Right to have witnesses testify and to present evidence at a hearing. - i.
-Right to ask reasonable questions of any witness appearing at a hearing.
-(See Procedures, section 5, part e) - j.
-Right to an Advisor or Advisor of Choice.(i.e. a current student, faculty, or staff member of the university who was not involved in the incident in question.) - k.
-Right to be present during the period in which evidence is submitted. - Right to be given notice in writing of any complaint or charge(s) of violation of the Student Code of Conduct. - m.
-Right to appeal a decision by the Student Conduct Board within the limits of the time specified in this Student Code of Conduct. - 2.
-Rights of a person bringing allegations under the Student Code of Conduct. - a.
+Right to be presumed innocent until proven otherwise. - f.
+Right to know, upon request, the evidence to be presented in any hearing, - g.
+Right to have witnesses present evidence at a hearing. - h.
+Right to ask reasonable questions of any witness appearing at a hearing. - i.
+Right to an Advisor or Advisor of Choice for Title IX violations (i.e., a current student, faculty, or staff member of the university who was not involved in the incident in question). - j.
+Right to be present during the period in which evidence is submitted. - k.
+Right to be given notice in writing of any complaint or charge(s) of violation of the Student Code of Conduct. - l.
+Right to appeal a decision within 48 hours of receipt of outcome letter

+2. Rights of a person bringing allegations under the Student Code of Conduct

+- a.
 Right to file criminal charges or seek civil action in a court, in addition to any action taken under the Student Code of Conduct. - b.
 Right to be informed of the final results of a disciplinary proceeding and Right to appeal any disciplinary decision in cases of sexual discrimination, sexual misconduct, sexual harassment, or sexual violence.
 See the Sexual Misconduct and Interpersonal Violence Policy and Procedure. - c.
-Right to have witnesses testify and to present evidence at a hearing. - d.
+Right to have witnesses testify and to present evidence at a hearing. . \Note that friends and/or family members or anyone not directly related to the violation in question may not be present at the student conduct meeting. - d.
 Right to ask reasonable questions of any witness appearing at a hearing. - e.
 Right, in cases involving stalking, sexual violence, domestic violence, dating violence or any other gender-based misconduct, to use an advisor of choice.
 An advisor of choice may be a student, an employee of the university, or an outsider.
 The advisor's role is to advise the Grievant or the Respondent, not to represent him or her.
 Advisors may not speak on behalf of the individuals they advise nor may they answer any questions put to the individuals.
 An advisor who interferes with an interview or hearing may be dismissed by the Title IX Coordinator or person in charge and barred from participating in future interviews or hearings. - f.
 Right to be present during the period in which evidence is submitted. - g.
 Right to appeal a decision when the case involves an allegation of sexual misconduct.